pinting/oraculum/README.md

 \partial_b r \;=\; \{\, w \;:\; bw \in L(r) \,\}
 ```

-Counted up to similarity - treating union as associative, commutative and idempotent - a regular expression has only finitely many distinct derivatives.
+Counted up to similarity, which treats union as associative, commutative and idempotent, a regular expression has only finitely many distinct derivatives.
 So the derivatives close into the state set of a finite automaton.

 Take the identifier pattern `[a-zA-Z_][a-zA-Z0-9_]*`.
 Reading a `t` consumes the first character class and leaves the starred tail.
 Reading another letter from the starred tail leaves the exact same starred tail again: